-Once widespread in Los Angeles, approximately eight Googie restaurants remain in the city today.
+Once widespread in Los Angeles, approximately eight Googie coffee shop restaurants remain in the city today.

 Architects Louis Armet and Eldon Davis, who were best known for their postwar Googie architecture, were responsible for Norms La Cienega, as well as myriad other Norms locations.
 The project’s structural engineer, Richard Bradshaw, worked on a number of iconic L.A. structures, including the Theme Building at LAX.

 Armet & Davis’ La Cienega design included a monumental “saw tooth pennant” neon sign spelling out N-O-R-M-S to capture the attention of drivers and would-be diners.
 The sign echoed the building’s bold diamond-shaped roofline, and the architects repeated these playful geometric motifs throughout the diner.